rust-lang/book/src/ch11-01-writing-tests.md

 ---- tests::greater_than_100 stdout ----
 thread 'tests::greater_than_100' panicked at 'Guess value must be greater than or equal to 1, got 200.', src/lib.rs:11:13
-note: Run with `RUST_BACKTRACE=1` for a backtrace.
+note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace.
-note: Panic did not include expected string 'Guess value must be less than or equal to 100'
+note: panic did not include expected string 'Guess value must be less than or equal to 100'

 failures: